Charle Young: College career

 A unanimous first-team All-America in 1972, Young appeared in the Hula Bowl and College All-Star Game.
 A First-team All-Conference selection, he led USC to a Pacific-8 Conference title and a national championship in 1972.
 Named USC's Lineman of the Year in 1972, Young set a school record for receptions by a tight end with 62.
 In three seasons, he amassed 1,008 receiving yards and ten touchdowns.
 He was inducted into the College Football Hall of Fame in 2004.

 Professional career

 Following graduation, Young earned Rookie of the Year honors with the Philadelphia Eagles in 1973 and went on to play for 13 seasons in the NFL with four teams.
 He played in the Pro Bowl in 1973, 1974 and 1975, played in Super Bowl XIV with the Los Angeles Rams in 1979, and won Super Bowl XVI with the San Francisco 49ers in 1981.
+The following year, he changed his name to Charle, explaining "People had a problem.
+They thought they had better call me Charlie or Chuck.
+But Chuck doesn't fit me, and they didn't know if they should spell the other one Charlie or Charley.
+So I decided to find a shorter name that would make it easier for them, and I decided on Charle.
+Call me Charlie if you want but spell it Charle."
 He was a key contributor on the final 89-yard drive that led to the play that has been immortalized as "The Catch" in the 1981 NFC Playoffs versus the Dallas Cowboys.
 He also played with the Los Angeles Rams and Seattle Seahawks.